 Typically, body aches after exercise peaks around day three and starts to disappear afterwards.
 If your soreness persists beyond these days this may mean you overdid it, you have pushed your muscles a little too hard.
 Prolonged soreness could be a sign of injury.

 If your pain persists over three days and is accompanied by sharp pains, limits your range of mobility or affects your gait, it might be more than muscle sorenes and you should see a sports medicine doctor.

 You may have heard that stretching can help prevent pain and injury, but stretching your muscles before a workout is probably not the best idea.

 A dynamic warmup immediately before a workout could reduce muscle soreness up to two days later.

 How to relieve muscle soreness

-Muscle pain is normal and rarely requires medical attention.
+Body aches after exercise is normal and rarely requires medical attention.
 In most cases, symptoms go away within a few days on their own.
 In the meantime it is best to not put too much strain on the injured muscles.

 People sometimes recommend the following treatments to relieve muscle soreness: